Synertry/WTColorSchemesSort/README.md

 ]
 ```

-You will get a sorted array of schemes
+You will get a sorted array of schemes.

 ## Code implementation
 ```golang